CableDorado2/Ikemen-Plus-Ultra/README.md

 - Consider this version of Ikemen engine an **alternative** in case Ikemen GO doesn't work for you.

-- This engine can be used to **create advanced MUGENS** or **Fighting Games**, which can be run on any PC from 2008 onwards, without a graphics card (Runs under DirectX Render).
+- This engine can be used to **create advanced MUGENS** or **Fighting Games**, which can be run on potato PC, without a graphics card (Runs under DirectX Render).

-- According to the words of one special user of this engine ***PlasmoidThunder***: "The benefits that S-SIZE (Ikemen Plus) are":
-  - "Better sound engine for the most part".
-  - "Native system renderer".
-  - "Winamp plugin support".
-  - "Easier to tweak engine code".

-- The current version is a public development release for testing purposes, may contain bugs and incomplete features that will be finished in the final release.
+- The current version is a public development release for testing purposes, may contain bugs and incomplete features that we hope will be finished in the final release.

-- Your help and cooperation are appreciated.
+- Help and cooperation are appreciated.

 ## Minimum System Requirements
 - **System:** Windows XP SP3 - 32 Bits (Yeah it works in WinXP)